 With Journey Acceleration and integration with Salesforce, I can do exactly that.
 For example, if my deals tend to get stuck near the end due to GDPR questions, I can make sure that my buyers see messaging that reinforces our GDPR compliance.
 Even better–I don’t have to manually do this, because all accounts that shift to the negotiation stage will see those ads.
 I suddenly feel like I’m driving the sales funnel on autopilot.

-When <insert statistic about expansion & post-sale revenue>, the customer journey doesn’t end at closed-won.
+The customer journey doesn’t end at closed-won.
 And as fun as it might be to assume that accounts are in cruise control, I would be, quite frankly, undeniably wrong.
 We’re closer to self-driving cars than we are to self-sustaining accounts in the B2B world!

 I’m honestly the most excited about what Journey Acceleration can do in the post-sale phase of the buyer journey.
 But instead of torturing you with car puns, I figured I’d just bullet this one out: